-Studies such as the work of Damme, Martens, Van Leuven, Vanden Abeele and De Marez (2019) on mobile news consumption have sought to understand how algorithms, peers and editors shape incidental news exposure.
-But the ability to access news anywhere at anytime suggest it is important, too, to consider how temporal and spatial considerations influence such consumptive curation.
-For example, one study found how the news checking cycle has spread to the toilet, with a third of news consumers filling the minutes spent in the bathroom by looking at news on their phone (Newman, Fletcher, Kalogeropoulos, Levy, & Nielsen, 2017).
+Studies such as the work of Van Damme et al. (2019) on mobile news consumption have sought to understand how algorithms, peers, and editors shape incidental news exposure.
+But the ability to access news anywhere at anytime suggests it is important, too, to consider how temporal and spatial considerations influence such consumptive curation.
+For example, one study found how the news checking cycle has spread to the toilet, with a third of news consumers filling the minutes spent in the bathroom by looking at news on their phone (Newman et al., 2017).
 Studies also underline how a significant number of news consumers (42%) pass the time on public transport with the news, while almost half (46%) check the news in bed (Newman et al., 2017).
-The primacy of the smartphone among younger news consumers means that almost half of 18-24 year-old make first contact with the news in the morning on a mobile device (Newman et al., 2019).
+The primacy of the smartphone among younger news consumers means that almost half of 18 to 24 year olds make first contact with the news in the morning on a mobile device (Newman et al., 2019).

 More research would shed light on how decisions on what to read are affected by this particular environment and circumstances when people are snacking on the news, as well as how time and place influence the types of content accessed.
 For example, most people view video on mobile devices with the sound off given that this may be happening in a shared space.
 It is hardly surprising then, that news organizations have been creating captioned video in response to this audience trend.
-Arguably, videos with sub-titles are more likely to be viewed in such circumstances, than those that require sound.
+Arguably, videos with subtitles are more likely to be viewed in such circumstances, than those that require sound.

 Understanding the when and where of the checking cycle would contribute to further understanding of how people make decisions around news choices.
-Studies have found that people often don't read online but rather scan to get the gist of a story (Costera Meijer & Groot Kormelink, 2015; Duggan & Payne, 2011).
+Studies have found that people often don't read online but rather scan to get the gist of a story (Meijer & Kormelink, 2015; Duggan & Payne, 2011).
 What is less clear is spatial and temporal factors, such as going to the toilet, shape news choices, so that summaries or shorter stories produced for these situations would be more widely read than other formats.
 One study by Leiva (2018) on automated snippets for mobile screens found that users spent more time and visited more pages on sites with the short summaries.
-A key area for research here is how far such behaviour impacts public understanding of news and events, particularly if people are only seeing a headline and short description as they scroll on their mobile phone during in-between moments (Groot Kormelink & Costera Meijer, 2019).
+A key area for research here is how far such behavior impacts public understanding of news and events, particularly if people are only seeing a headline and short description as they scroll on their mobile phone during in-between moments (Kormelink & Meijer, 2019).
 To conclude, this section has argued that place and time play a significant role in the gatekeeping process as they impact the when and where of news consumption.
-Decisions about what to read and how long to spend on the news are contingent on what individuals are seeking to achieve at specific times of the day and at specific places in-between more purposeful activities.
+Decisions about what to read and how long to spend on the news are contingent on what individuals are seeking to achieve at specific times of the day and at specific places in between more purposeful activities.

-Discussion and implications
+Discussion and Implications